mayonezu216/Awesome-PU-learning/README.md

    - Keywords: Adversarial Data Augmentation, Knowledge Graph Completion.
    - <details><summary>Digest</summary> We propose positive-unlabeled learning with adversarial data augmentation (PUDA) for KGC.
 In particular, PUDA tailors positive-unlabeled risk estimator for the KGC task to deal with the false negative issue.
 Furthermore, to address the data sparsity issue, PUDA achieves a data augmentation strategy by unifying adversarial training and positive-unlabeled learning under the positive-unlabeled minimax game.

+- Recovering The Propensity Score From Biased Positive Unlabeled Data. [[paper]](https://www.aaai.org/AAAI22Papers/AAAI-12934.GerychW.pdf)
+  -  Gerych W, Hartvigsen T, Buquicchio L, et al. AAAI 2022.
+  - Keywords: biased distribution, propensity score.
+  - In this work, we propose two sets of assumptions under which the propensity score can be uniquely determined: one in which no assumption is made on the functional form of the propensity score (requiring assumptions on the data distribution), and the second which loosens the data assumptions while assuming a functional form for the propensity score.
+We then propose inference strategies for each case.

 - Unifying Knowledge Base Completion with PU Learning to Mitigate the Observation Bias.[[paper]](https://ojs.aaai.org/index.php/AAAI/article/view/20332/20091)
   - Jonas Schouterden, Jessa Bekker, Jesse Davis, Hendrik Blockeel.
 AAAI 2022.
   - Keywords: Data Mining & Knowledge Management (DMKM), Machine Learning (ML).